typicode/tlapse/README.md

 > Create a timelapse of your web development

-A tiny utility that mimics the timelapse mode of your camera/smartphone by taking screenshots of your website periodically while you develop.
+A tiny utility that takes periodic screenshots of your site while you develop.

 ![screenshot](http://i.imgur.com/QL98ry4.png)